-10. Cook County Social Services, Transitional Services for Female Offenders
+8. Cook County Social Services, Transitional Services for Female Offenders

 Southern Illinois University at Carbondale, under the direction of Dr. Gaylene Armstrong, was awarded a grant to evaluate the Cook County Social Service Department program that provides specialized services to women probationers that are convicted of DUI.
-The final report was submitted in January and revision requests were made.
+The final report has been received and is available on the website.

-11. Investigator Initiated Research
+9. Investigator Initiated Research